maxcelant/blog/content/posts/runner-orchestration-in-controller-runtime.md

    `wg.Wait` is a blocking call that waits for the wait group to decrement back to 0, so calling `wg.Add` after doesn't make any sense—hence the panic.

-   So in the chance we are in shutdown, we simply continue and avoid adding the runner.
+   So in the chance we are in shutdown, we continue and avoid adding the runner.

 	```go
 	{